Tourism and Leisure Management

 Research and Development Project

-Create with your team of approximately 3 students a sustainable and future-oriented touristic and/or recreational product design that fits in with a given theme.
+Create a sustainable and future-oriented touristic and/or recreational product design that fits in with a given theme.
 Research, analysis, innovation, product development and project management are needed.
+You work independently, with support of digital guidelines, a coach and can consult various helpdesks along the way.

 The course consists of 3 iterative phases: a research phase, a development phase and an elaboration phase.